What are the best London museum tours?

 The National Portrait Gallery is dedicated to portraits, with a vast collection that takes you through the history of Britain.

-The National Portrait Gallery is also included in the 3 Most Famous Art Galleries Tour, alongside Tate Modern and the National Gallery.
+The National Portrait Gallery is included in the 3 Most Famous Art Galleries Tour, alongside Tate Modern and the National Gallery.

 The Science Museum